isomerpages/govtech-corp/media/technews/_posts/2018-05-08-post-How EdTech is disrupting classroom learning.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="How EdTech is disrupting classroom learning" src="/images/technews/how-edtech-is-disrupting-classroom-learning-part-1.png">
 </div>
-<p><strong>TL: DR:</strong> Technology can be used to engage students, visualise
+<p>TL: DR: Technology can be used to engage students, visualise abstract
-abstract concepts and promote collaborative learning.
+concepts and promote collaborative learning.
 Web-based platforms such as WiRead, have been shown to improve critical reading and thinking in students.
 Teachers must be trained to use EdTech effectively, and students should be encouraged to leverage technology for self-directed learning</p>
 <hr>
 <p>Digital disruption is seeping into virtually every aspect of society,
 and the education system is long overdue for a technological overhaul.